mhydock/DERPS/DERPS Core/01 - Getting Started.md

 >
 > As mentioned previously, training with a particular _Skill_ will impart a bonus during _Skill Challenges_, while attempting to perform a _Skill_ that requires class training without training in said class will incur a penalty.
 The bonus for a trained _Skill_ is **+3** while the penalty for an untrained class _Skill_ is **-10**.

-Below is an example scenario, involving both untrained skill use and a passive skill:

-> * Thog the Barbarian needs to sneak past a guard, lest he draw the attention of the entire fort.
-> * Thog is not trained in _Stealth_, because barbarians do not usually sneak.
-> * _Stealth_ is a skill that can be used untrained though, as conceptually, moving without being noticed is not that difficult.
-> * As such, Thog may attempt to sneak, relying on his Body (DEX) score, along with whatever points have been allocated to his Stealth skill during the course of character progression.
-> * Thog's player rolls a d20, and adds the result to Thog's Stealth score.
-> * If the total is greater than the guard's passive perception, Thog succeeds, otherwise Thog fails.

 ### Degrees of Success and Failure